top of page

 My Role

-In a team of four other students in the Masters in Design focused on Health we researched, interviewed, synthesized research and developed a proposal for the Musculoskeletal Institute.
+In a team of four other students in the Masters in Design focused on Health I researched, interviewed clinicians and patients, synthesized research and developed a proposal for the Musculoskeletal Institute.

-Working with clinicians and staff from the Musculoskeletal Institute at the University of Texas in Austin, we researched how patient generated health data was captured and utilized by clinicians to improve patient outcomes.
+Working with clinicians and staff from the Musculoskeletal Institute at the University of Texas in Austin, I researched how patient generated health data was captured and utilized by clinicians to improve patient outcomes.

 Our mission (from the client):